Signature of the AP to the GCs of 12 August 1949 / LEBLANC, GÉRARD

-To mark the 40th Anniversary of the Additional Protocols I and II (APs) on 08 June 2017 and as part of its conference cycle on Generating respect for the law, the ICRC will convene a panel discussion at the Humanitarium.
-Historians, lawyers, military officers and diplomats will reflect on the impact of the adoption of the APs on the practice of parties to armed conflicts and their practical relevance for today's conflicts.
+To mark the 40th Anniversary of the Additional Protocols I and II (APs) on 8 June 2017, the ICRC will convene a conference at the Humanitarium as part of its conference cycle on Generating respect for the law.
+Historians, lawyers, military officers and diplomats will reflect on the link between humanitarianism and peace, the impact of the APs on the practice of parties to armed conflicts and their practical relevance for today's conflicts.

 • Irène Herrmann, Professor of History, University of Geneva

 19h15-20h30: The Additional Protocols at 40: upholding humanity in today's conflicts (In English)

 • Vincent Bernard, Editor in Chief of the International Review of the Red Cross